libgit2/libgit2/README.md

 - `THREADSAFE`: Build libgit2 with threading support (defaults to ON)
 - `STDCALL`: Build libgit2 as `stdcall`.
 Turn off for `cdecl` (Windows; defaults to ON)

+To list all build options and their current value, you can do the
+following:

+	# Create and set up a build directory
+	$ mkdir build
+	$ cmake ..
+	# List all build options and their values
+	$ cmake -L

 Compiler and linker options
 ---------------------------